Pascal-Jansen/HUD-SUMO/README.md

 5. Copy content of setup_files into the Carla folder (copy the WindowsNoEditor folder over the one from carla, merge/ overwrite if promted)

 ### Update .rou files
-* For the simulation to work you need to update the .rou.xml files in your CarlaBaseDir/Co-Simulation/Sumo/examples/rou folder.
+* For the simulation to work, you need to update the .rou.xml files in your CarlaBaseDir/Co-Simulation/Sumo/examples/rou folder.
-* You can either use the files provided with this project or create your own files using randomTrips.py.
+* You can use the files provided with this project or create your files using `randomTrips.py`.
 * You can find the method in the /tools folder in your SUMO installation.

 ```
 python randomTrips.py -n "CarlaBaseDir/Co-Simulation/Sumo/examples/net/TownXX.net.xml" -e 7200 --route-file "CarlaBaseDir/Co-Simulation/Sumo/examples/rou/Townxx.rou.xml" --period 6 --validate
 ```
-* Using this command you will get the appropriate .rou file for the simulation.
+* Using this command, you will get the appropriate .rou file for the simulation.
 * You can change the duration of your simulation by setting the -e to a different value.
 * Please make sure to also set  --period <FLOAT> (default 1) to your prefered value.
-  Note: Setting --period too low will cause the simulation to become overflooded which prevents the simulation from running correctly.
+  Note: Setting a period too low will cause the simulation to become overflooded, which prevents it from running correctly.
 You can avoid this by choosing a higher --period value.

 ### Running the Software
 1. Run main.py to access the GUI ("python main.py")
 2. In the GUI, select which components u want to run.
-    1. choose a map for the simulation from the list
+    1. Choose a map for the simulation from the list
-    2. select whether you want the co-simulation with CARLA, run the first-person spectator client and whether you want a vehicle without a HUD (a baseline vehicle).
+    2. Select whether you want the co-simulation with CARLA, run the first-person spectator client, and decide whether you want a vehicle without a HUD (a baseline vehicle).
 If you select the first-person spectator client without the CARLA option, a silent CARLA server will start in the background.
     3. Add or remove HUD configurations until you have the desired number.
     4. configure and adjust the probability and name of all HUD configurations
     * If you want to run the spectator client at a later point, make sure you have selected the co-simulation with Carla option and run spectator.py
-3. click start Simulation.
+3. Click `Start Simulation`.
 SUMO and other selected components will open for a visual simulation.
-Simultaneously TRaCI will run the simulation in the background and collect all data.
+Simultaneously, TRaCI will run the simulation in the background and collect all data.
 4. The simulation results will be saved to the folder [Simulation_data](./Simulation_data)

 You can start the next simulation without having to restart the project.
-Just make sure to close all running SUMO and CARLA processes before starting a new simulation.
-Sometimes a CARLA thread doesn't close properly and idles in the background which causes problems when trying to start a new simulation.
-If you have issues starting a new simulation check the task manager and close all running CARLA threads.
+Simply close all running SUMO and CARLA processes before starting a new simulation.
+Sometimes, a CARLA thread does not close properly and idles in the background, which causes problems when trying to start a new simulation.
+If you have issues starting a new simulation, check the task manager and close all running CARLA threads.

 ![GUI with main tab](/screenshots/GUI_main.PNG)